azdavis/azdavis.net/posts/define-pl-01.md

 ## Dynamics

-Now it's time to define the dynamic semantics, i.e. what the program actually does when we run it.
+Now it's time to define the dynamic semantics, i.e. how to evaluate programs.
 There are actually a handful of different ways to do this, but we're going to define a [structural operational semantics][struct-op-sem] for Hatsugen.

 To do this, we will define 2 judgments.